 Swayback is the most common posture type leading to lower back pain.
 It gives the appearance of someone leaning backward while standing.

 This is to do with the neck and often causes pain in that area.
 The neck curve becomes exaggerated from hyperextension.

 If you find any of these apply to you, you should aim to see a chiropractor.
-However, there are certain everyday things you can do at home to improve your posture independently as well.
+However, you can do certain everyday things at home to improve your posture independently as well.

 How To Improve Posture

-When you take deep breaths, your diaphragm gets filled up and makes your chest expand.
-This puts pressure on your ribs and pushes them outwards, making your back arch slightly.
+When you take deep breaths, your diaphragm fills up and expands your chest.
+This puts pressure on your ribs and pushes them outwards, slightly lowering your back.
 If you inhale through the nose, it’ll make your lower back curve.

-Exhaling through your mouth will stretch out your ribcage and drop your back down again, so it flattens out.
-Proper breathing has many benefits, including increased energy levels, improving stamina, and giving you a feeling of relaxation but don’t rush into this just yet!
+Exhaling through your mouth will stretch out your ribcage and drop your back down again so it flattens out.
+Proper breathing has many benefits, including increased energy levels, improved stamina, and giving you a feeling of relaxation, but don’t rush into this just yet!

 We’ll cover breathing fully another time (it’ll improve your posture).